rollerworks/search-docs/searching_in_practice.rst

 search for a date that falls in a leap year.
 Instead of figuring out the last day of the month you can use an exclusive upper-bound.

-Find where gender is female and date is between (inclusive) "2011/01/01" and (exclusive) "2014/12/31".
+Find where sex is female and date is between (inclusive) "2011/01/01" and (exclusive) "2014/12/31".

 The lower bound is inclusive (by default) meaning it will only match a value